Meth Addiction Treatment in Georgia

 Frequently Asked Questions

-The duration of methamphetamine addiction treatment at Georgia Recovery Campus is not one-size-fits-all.
-It varies depending on the individual's specific needs, the severity of their addiction, any co-occurring mental health conditions, and their progress in treatment.
-Generally, treatment can range from a few weeks of medical detoxification to several months of intensive inpatient or outpatient therapy.
+The duration of methamphetamine addiction treatment at Georgia Recovery Campus isn’t one-size-fits-all.
+It varies based on each person’s specific needs, the severity and duration of their addiction, any co-occurring mental health conditions, and how they respond to treatment.

-We believe in providing the necessary time and support for individuals to achieve lasting recovery.
-Our initial assessment helps us determine the most appropriate length of stay for each person.
-As treatment progresses, our clinical team continuously evaluates the individual's needs and makes adjustments to their treatment plan as necessary.
-We also emphasize the importance of aftercare planning and ongoing support to ensure long-term sobriety, which may involve continued therapy or participation in support groups even after completing the initial treatment program.
+Residential treatment at our campus typically ranges from 14 to 90 days, with an average stay of about 30 days.
+Our initial assessment helps us recommend an appropriate length of stay.
+As treatment progresses, our clinical team continuously evaluates each resident’s needs and adjusts the treatment plan as necessary.
+We also emphasize the importance of aftercare planning and ongoing support, which can include continued therapy or participation in support groups after completing the residential program.

 We Take Your Insurance